COGS18/COGS18.github.io/_sources/projects/overview.md

 ### Submitting Your Project

-You will be submitting either 1) the project folder on datahub (note all contents of the folder will be submitted when you click submit on datahub) or 2) a zip file containing your project to Canvas.
+You will be submitting the project folder on datahub (note all contents of the folder will be submitted when you click submit on datahub).
 This submitted folder must be structured in some organized manner.
 We provide the following as a suggestion, but you can use a different file structure if necessary:

 MyProjectFolder/